-I am a research assistant professor at the School of Computing, KAIST.
-Previously, I recieved my Ph.D in Computer Science from KAIST (Korea) under the supervision of Prof. Sungho Jo.
+I am a Research Assistant Professor of the School of Computing at KAIST, Republic of Korea and also an incoming Assistant Professor of the Department of Artificial Intelligence at Inha University from September 2021.
+Previously, I recieved my Ph.D in Computer Science from KAIST under the supervision of Prof. Sungho Jo.
 I completed my master degree in Computer Science at Boston University, working with Prof. Margrit Betke and Prof. Stan Sclaroff.

 My research interests include algorithmic transparency, interpretability in affective intelligence, computational emotional dynamics, cerebral asymmetry and the effects of emotion on brain structure for affective computing, brain-computer interface, and assistive and rehabilitative technology.
 I am closely collaborating with Prof. Jo and his students (NMAIL at KAIST).